Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - had a chanllenge but fix it and figured out here I went wrong
     - which was not properly calling the score counters and objects
     - and not being able to aquratily keep they score up to date

+## Day 18 - Take a guess 🤔💭
+- Built a guessing game
+- did some research on negative veriables and positive ones